Dynamic video memory technology

 Dynamic video memory technology (DVMT) is an Intel technology allowing dynamic allocation of system memory for use as video memory, giving more resources for 2D/3D graphics.

 How it works

 The amount of video memory is dependent upon the amount of pre-allocated video memory plus DVMT allocation.
 DVMT, as its name implies, dynamically allocates system memory for use as video memory to ensure more available resources for 2D/3D graphics performance, e.g. for graphically demanding games.

+On actual implementations, the DVMT Fixed Memory is allocated and controlled by the BIOS; the DVMT Dynamic Memory is allocated and controlled by the operating system and the driver, but the BIOS can decide the maximum size of DVMT Dynamic Memory.